ksommerdorf/Module17Challenge/README.md

 # Credit Risk Analysis
 ## Overview of Project
-Fast Lending is a peer to peer leading services company who is looking to utilize machine learnig to predict credit risk.
+Fast Lending is a peer-to-peer leading services company who is looking to utilize machine learning to predict credit risk.
 The goal is to provide a quicker and more reliable loan experience and to lead to a more accurate identification of good candidates for loans which will lead to lower default rates.
-Credit risk is an inherently unbalanced classification problem, as good loans outweighs risky loans.
-Therefore this project employed different supervised machine learnig techniques to train and evaluate models with unbalanced classes using python libraries, imablanced-learn and scikit-learn in order to determine the most accurate model.
+Credit risk is an inherently unbalanced classification problem, as good loans outweigh risky loans.
+Therefore, this project employed different supervised machine learning techniques to train and evaluate models with unbalanced classes using python libraries, imbalanced-learn and scikit-learn in order to determine the most accurate model.

 ## Results
-The models are evaulated on their effectiveness based on these three scores:
+The models are evaluated on their effectiveness based on these three scores:
 * Balanced Accuracy Score: measures how accurate the model predicts credit risk.
 * Precision Score:
   * For High Risk: True Positive/(True Positive + False Positive)